Waterproofing, Coatings and Construction Chemicals

 Sheet membranes are supplied as semi-flexible rolls which are rolled out onto the surface to be waterproofed.
 Torch Applied membranes are applied by heating the underside of the membrane with a flame, whilst Self-Adhesive membranes have pre-applied glue that adheres to the substrate.
 Sheet Membranes give a guaranteed membrane thickness, which is not dependent on the skill of the applicator.
 However, they do have an overlapping joint which, if not applied properly, can allow water to penetrate.

 Torch Applied membranes are used for waterproofing flat roofs, inclinded roofs and decking, whereas self-adhesive membranes can also be used for other waterproofing applications such as foundations, basements and floors.
 Find out more about the differences between torching and self-adhesive membranes.
+It is also worth noting that applying Torching Membranes does carry a fire risk.
+Since a flame is required during application, this process should only be undertaken by an experienced contractor.
+Self-adhesive membranes are bonded using glue that is factory applied to the membrane.
+The adhesive is covered with backing paper which must be removed before application.

 Which Type of Waterproofing Membrane is Best?